How to Communicate Frustration to Your Business Partner Without an Argument

 Schedule Regular Check-Ins

 One of the most important steps you can take to ensure that disputes don’t disrupt business is to set aside time to talk.
 Establishing a regular communication schedule can help cultivate trust and understanding between you and your partner.
 These talks can include everything from small talk and shop talk to more in-depth conversations about your professional relationship as well as the long-term vision for your business.

-A great way to make sure these scheduled talk sessions are productive is to establish communication boundaries beforehand.
+Establishing communication boundaries beforehand is a great way to make sure these scheduled talk sessions are productive.
 These boundaries will primarily come into play during discussions that have the potential to lead to a disagreement.
 Both partners benefit by developing a list of discussion boundaries and agreeing to follow them.

 Boundaries for Productive Discussions Could Include: